 Air quality is a serious issue and the transport sector has made significant improvements to reduce harmful emissions.
 Efforts are underway across the European Union to improve the efficiency of engines to move to zero-emission vehicles in the long term.

-If all urban motorists today drove existing new RDE-compliant Euro 6 diesel cars, then our cities would see a substantial reduction in NOx air pollution.
+If all urban motorists today drove new RDE-compliant Euro 6 diesel cars, then our cities would see a substantial reduction in NOx air pollution.

 In the near future, combustion-engine cars are unlikely to disappear from European roads.
 To minimise their impact on air quality, improvements are constantly being made to engines in modern vehicles.